SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
 ```

-You create an instance of the **MSGraphClient** type by providing its service key to the *consume()* method of the current context's *serviceScope*.
+You create an instance of the **MSGraphClient** type by providing its service key to the **consume()** method of the current context's *serviceScope*.
-Then, you simply use the fluent API of the Graph SDK to define the OData query that will be executed against the target Microsoft Graph endpoint.
+Then, you use the fluent API of the Microsoft Graph SDK to define the OData query that will run against the target Microsoft Graph endpoint.
-The result will still be a JSON response that you will have to decode and map to the typed result.
+The result will be a JSON response that you will have to decode and map to the typed result.

 > [!NOTE]
-> You can even use a fully typed approach leveraging the [Microsoft Graph TypeScript types](https://github.com/microsoftgraph/msgraph-typescript-typings).
+> You can use a fully typed approach by using the [Microsoft Graph TypeScript types](https://github.com/microsoftgraph/msgraph-typescript-typings).

 ## <a name="DeploymentAndPermissionsGrant"></a>Deply the solution and grant permissions
-You are now ready to build, bundle, package, and deploy the solution.
-Run the gulp commands to accomplish this tasks.
+You're now ready to build, bundle, package, and deploy the solution.
+Run the gulp commands to verify that the solution builds correctly.

 ```sh
 gulp build
 ```

-Just to see if the solution build properly.
+Use the following command to bundle and package the solution.

 ```sh
 gulp bundle
 gulp package-solution
 ```

-To bundle and package the solution.
 Now, browse to the app catalog of your target tenant and upload the solution package in there.
 You can find the solution package under the *sharepoint/solution* folder of your solution.
 It is the .sppkg file.
 Once you upload the solution package, the app catalog will prompt you with a dialog like the following one.